-- adjustable from 70-92 degrees, in increments of 2 degrees
+- It is adjustable, from 70 to 92 degrees, in increments of 2 degrees.

-- LED heating indicator to let owners know when the device is working and when the correct water temperature has been reached
+- It also has an LED heating indicator to let you know when the device is working and when the correct water temperature has been reached.

 Benefits and advantages:

-- Automatically turns off when the water level becomes too low or the device overheats
+- It can automatically turn off when the water level becomes too low or the device overheats.

 Aqueon Pro Heater